 A formal complaint should be in writing and include the following:

 - The student’s name, Student ID (D#) number email address and phone number

 - A complete description of the concern/issue – including date, location and all individuals involved, either in the conduct complained of or as witnesses

 - A description of what efforts, if any, have been made to resolve the issue informally, including individuals contacted by the student in the resolution attempt

 If a student is hesitant or unwilling to put a complaint alleging discrimination, harassment (including sexual misconduct) or other unlawful conduct in writing, the student is encouraged to discuss their concerns with the complaint administrator.

-Similarly, if a student feels that changes to academic or other situations are appropriate or necessary to preserve the student’s safety or wellbeing as a result of the circumstances involved in a complaint, the student is encouraged to request assistance from the complaint administrator.
+Similarly, if a student feels that changes to academic or other situations are appropriate or necessary to preserve the student’s safety or well-being as a result of the circumstances involved in a complaint, they are encouraged to request assistance from the complaint administrator.

-For more information on the complaint process or to receive the complaint administrator’s contact information, the student should contact Academic Support Advising.
+For more information on the complaint process or to receive the complaint administrator’s contact information, the student should contact a student support advisor.

 - Where to File Complaint

 The complaint should be filed with the complaint administrator at the location the student is attending.
-The written complaint can be submitted electronically, in person, or by mail.
-In cases where the complaint administrator is directly involved in the concern, an alternate point of contact will be provided by an academic support advisor.
-If the student does not know who the complaint administrator for their location is, they should contact an academic support advisor.
+The written complaint can be submitted electronically, in-person or by mail.
+In cases where the complaint administrator is directly involved in the concern, an alternate point of contact will be provided by a student support advisor.
+If the student does not know who the complaint administrator for their location is, they should contact a student support advisor.